Republic of Vietnam Airborne Division: History

 The Airborne Division had its origins in Indochinese-specific units raised under the "jaunissement" program, separating Indochinese members of French paratrooper units of the French Far East Expeditionary Corps forming separate battalions under the Vietnamese National Army, after the independent State of Vietnam was established with the Élysée Accords taking effect on 14 June 1949.
 Among these are the 1e BPVN, 3e BPVN and 5e BPVN who were airdropped into combat during the Battle of Dien Bien Phu.
 Most were killed afterward upon capture by the Viet Minh, then bargained as the French had been.
 Because they were regarded as "traitors" for fighting alongside the colonial soldiers, rather than join them in their fight for independence from French rule.
 They were later reformed to become part of the Republic of Vietnam Military Forces when the Republic of Vietnam was established to replace the State of Vietnam on 26 October 1955.
 Before that France recognized full sovereignty of the State of Vietnam on 4 June 1954; a month later, the country lost the North to the communists.

-Vietnamese Airborne Division was among the elite fighting forces in the ARVN and placed as a reserve unit along with the Republic of Vietnam Marine Division.
-Headquarters of the Airborne Division was outside of Saigon.
-The Airborne Division would mobilize anywhere within the four corps at a moment's notice.
+The division was among the elite fighting forces in the ARVN and placed as a reserve unit along with the Republic of Vietnam Marine Division.
+Division headquarters was located at Tan Son Nhut Air Base near Saigon.
+The division would mobilize anywhere within the four corps at a moment's notice.
 The main use of the Airborne was to engage and destroy People's Army of Vietnam (PAVN) and Viet Cong (VC) forces, not hold a specific region like the infantry units.